 Tell Them to Leave Work at Work

 Your travelling companion’s behavior may have nothing to do with the vacation itself, especially if they are a workaholic.
-If your friend is glued to a BlackBerry all day, they’re not taking the time to enjoy the scenery and your company.
+If your friend is glued to their phone all day, they’re not taking the time to enjoy the scenery and your company.
 If they can’t stop working for a mere 10 minutes, then you’ve got a problem.
 Try to reason with them and pry their phone and laptop away, hide them, bury them in the sand.
 If that sounds too drastic, try a compromise – get them to agree to work just one hour each day and then they have to enjoy rest of the day sans electronics.

 Spark Their Interest